 In 2016, gaming laws changed and Darryll used this opportunity to change industries.
 Darryll was able to secure a job as a tier 1 customer service agent with Google, eventually becoming the #1 agent in the campaign (Google Play Store).
 After only 7 weeks as an agent, he was promoted to operations team lead, over seeing 17 agents.
 In mid October, he was tasked with reducing agent after call work, a statistic they track heavily.
 Darryll took a case study of 30 agents and reduced their ACW to 3 seconds.
 It was 9 minutes prior to Darryll’s new parameters.
 Google let Darryll go in the spring of 2017, and he used his time on unemployment to redevelop his skills to code, built a bitcoin faucet and launched a php board with Chris Starr and Steven Taft.
 Darryll was featured in GQ magazine after he used his graphic design skills to launch a kickstarter called Cave Bro Rompers.

-Darryll has created 3 different crypto currencies on 2 different platforms, is currently working on 5 different blockchain related projects under the Crypto-Cash Hub, Inc brand and is always looking for the next opportunity to apply blockchain technology to real world applications.
-He has spoken at events in Massachusetts, Southern California and Nevada.
+Darryll has created 4 different crypto currencies on 2 different platforms, is currently working on 5 different blockchain related projects under the Crypto-Cash Hub, Inc brand and is always looking for the next opportunity to apply blockchain technology to real world applications.
+He has spoken at events in Los Angeles, Las Vegas, Marta’s Vineyard, San Diego and New York City including NASDAQ and World Crypto Con.
 He is currently being represented by Rio Vista Universal of Beverly Hills, California.